 From computers and phones to fax machines and copiers, the devices that make modern business possible come with a bevy of cable-related tripping hazards!
 The unruly cords that crawl around office floors are an accident waiting to happen.
 Avoid the expense, frustration, and downtime that accidents can cause, by increasing your employee safety factor with light capacity floor cord covers.
 Our easy to install, low-profile cord covers significantly reduce the risk of employees tripping, and help prevent damage to power and data cables that are continually walked over.

-Picture this scenario: you’ve invited a new friend (let’s call him “Bob”) over for dinner.
+Picture this scenario: you’ve invited a new friend (let’s call her “Becky”) over for dinner.
 At some point during the grand tour of your home, you proudly point out the brand-new flat screen TV hanging on your living room wall.
-Bob, much impressed, runs over to take a closer look, but fails to notice the long lamp cord in his path.
-Cord snags foot, down comes Bob; Bob gets a close-up of your carpet instead.
+Becky, much impressed, runs over to take a closer look, but fails to notice the long lamp cord in his path.
+Cord snags foot, down comes Becky; Becky gets a close-up of your new Berber carpet instead.

 Entertaining people in your home is supposed to be fun… the last thing you’d want is to move the party to the Emergency Room!
 Always remember: there are two universal truths to consider before sending out invitations: